jamesccupps/jamesccupps.github.io/PROTOCOL.md

 5. Once BLN is found, enumerate slot 2 candidates against the same BLN
 ```

+**Caveat for strict-peer-list panels:** the failure-signature dichotomy above (wrong BLN → RST; wrong slot 2 → silent drop) depends on the panel accepting an arbitrary slot 4 source identifier.
+Panels that **validate slot 4 against a configured-peer list** (see §9.10 and the field-verified slot-4 enforcement note in §9.3) will silent-drop both wrong-BLN and wrong-slot-2 probes — collapsing the signal that makes the cartesian attack work.
+Workaround: run probes with slot 4 set to `<CANDIDATE-SITE>DCC-SVR|5034`, using the candidate BLN's likely site prefix as `<CANDIDATE-SITE>`.
+This maximizes the chance of matching a configured peer if one exists with that site code, and lets the panel's wrong-BLN-RST signature fire normally.
+On strict sites, cold discovery is harder and may require multiple BLN-candidate × site-prefix combinations per attempt.

 **Candidate sources** for BLN names:

 - Site documentation (commissioning records, BAS architecture diagrams)